Columbia Center 3

 No one has favorited this theater yet

-The date Cineplex-Odeon assumed control is indefinite but the building eventually expanded to four screens.
+The date Cineplex-Odeon assumed control is not known.
 In 1997, Act III theatres, its operators, built an eight-screen theatre at the center, which the Herald said was to serve as a replacement for the original cinema, which would close.
 In 1998 Act III became a Regal Cinema.
 The original theatre building was outside the mall between J.C.
 Penney and the railroad tracks and was destined for demolition after an expansion of the mall began in 2006.
 Today Regal Entertainment provides the entertainment at the mall, with a Carmike Cinema within walking distance.

 (As of 2009, a good view of the shuttered cinema could still be seen on Microsoft Bird’s eye view, between J.C.
 Penney and the tracks).

 Just login to your account and subscribe to this theater